blakethom8/cool-mint/docs/03-architecture/01-overview.md

 ### Vector Storage and Retrieval

 For applications requiring semantic search or similarity matching, the storage layer includes PostgreSQL with pgvector extension.
 This enables efficient storage and retrieval of high-dimensional vectors, essential for modern AI applications.
-The vector store is seamlessly integrated with the event processing pipeline, allowing for real-time updates to your vector index.
+The vector store is seamlessly integrated with the event processing workflow, allowing for real-time updates to your vector index.

 ### Error Handling and Resilience